 - Whether it is glucose, high fructose corn syrup, honey, maple syrup or artificial sweeteners, all have negative effects on your health if you consume them daily and long-term.

-- If you can’t give up sugar completely then limit your treats to once a week and read labels.
+- If you can’t break your sugar addiction completely then limit your treats to once a week.
+Read labels.
 Try to use xylitol, stevia, blackstrap molasses, honey or maple syrup.